 Special: Cannot lend on manufactured housing.
-Work with foreign nationals.
-Release of an individual property will be permitted upon prepayment by borrower of 115% of the allocated loan amount tied to the specific property.
+Work with foreign

+115% of the allocated loan amount tied to the specific property.
 Section 8 housing allowed.
 Loan is assumable with lender approval with a fee of 10k or 1% of loan balance (whichever is higher).
 No income verification for loans under 2 million.
 Substitution clause - the borrower could sub out up to 20% of the portfolio with similar properties (same value or better and same rent or better) without incurring the prepayment penalty - now for this option you add .25 to the 5-year term or .15 to the rate on the 10-year option.